rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

 where ``{sample/ref.fq.gz}`` is the path to the FASTQ file containing reads from only one reference in the sample.

 .. _fastq_pair:

-How to input a pair of FASTQ files (paired-end reads in separate files)
+How to align a pair of FASTQ files (paired-end reads in separate files)
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 If your reads are paired-end and you have one FASTQ file containing all